You learn as much as you can before buying an RV, but some things you can only learn by experience. Or, by reading this article…

 Furthermore, many states do not allow liquor sales on Sundays, and sometimes it’s on a county-by-county basis.

-If you plan on picking up any alcohol on the road, be sure to pay attention to the state and county laws around liquor.
+If you plan on picking up any alcohol on the road, pay attention to the state and county laws around liquor.

-Another idea that popped up in the comment thread is an idea to make money when not using your RV by renting it out!
+Another idea that popped up in the comment thread is the idea to make money when not using your RV by renting it out!

-Renting out your Rv may not be for everyone.
+Renting out your RV may not be for everyone.
 It takes work to clean and deliver it between rentals.
-It can also cost you money for repairs and wear and tear in the long run.
+In the long run, it can also cost you money for repairs and wear and tear.
 So, you may want to read 5 Things to Know Before Renting Out Your RV first.

 But some people love renting their rigs out and make good money doing it!